dB-Ryzen/mAYHEM/Building-Firmware.md

 You will need a few tools installed on your computer before you begin.

 * [GCC-ARM-Embedded](https://launchpad.net/gcc-arm-embedded) - I am using the "4.9-2015-q2" release.
-* [dfu-util](http://dfu-util.sourceforge.net) - Use the 0.7 release.
-Newer releases remove the necessary "-s" option.
+* [dfu-util](http://dfu-util.sourceforge.net) - Used to load and run the stock HackRF firmware from RAM.

 ## Getting the Source Code